mighty-gerbils/gerbil/doc/guide/env-vars.md

 at which point the Gerbil part of compilation will be done in the current process.
 By contrast, `GERBIL_BUILD_CORES=1` enforces use of subprocesses for Gerbil compilation, even though only one process will be run at once.

-This variable is used by `Gerbil v0.16-DEV-560` and later;
-earlier versions did not have a parallel build.